drocheam/optrace/docs/source/usage/tma.rst

    -16.93123809931588

-Analogously not only the positions but also the magnification factors at the image/object plane can be calculated:
+Analogously the magnification factors at the image/object plane can be calculated:

 .. doctest::